-- 1.11.13 This appears in both the regulatory HC and CC profit and loss accounts but is not included in the HC statutory accounts.
+- 1.11.15 This appears in both the regulatory HC and CC profit and loss accounts but is not included in the HC statutory accounts.
 The basis of the infrastructure renewals charge has to be conceptually consistent with the above assumptions on asset valuation.
-For accounting purposes the IRC should reflect Scottish Water's assessment of its long-term capital maintenance needs for its infrastructure assets.
-As a measure of capital consumption, it contains no provisions for redundancy or obsolescence, or allowance for renewals holidays on new investment. - 1.11.14 To maintain this element of consistency with the assumptions on asset valuation, it is appropriate to index the renewals charge by RPI, as measured by the average inflation rate over the year.
-This basis of calculation applies in the first instance, to the current cost accounts but Scottish Water should use the same basis for its regulatory historical cost accounts. - 1.11.15 The infrastructure renewals accrual or prepayment is included in working capital in the balance sheet.
-The renewals accrual may indicate that Scottish Water will need to carry out higher levels of maintenance sometime in the future for which it has already been remunerated.
+For accounting purposes the IRC should reflect Scottish Water's assessment of its medium to long-term capital maintenance needs for its infrastructure assets.
+As a measure of capital consumption, it contains no provisions for redundancy or obsolescence, or allowance for renewals holidays on new investment.
+We expect that the same basis of calculation is used for calculating the IRC in both the historic and current cost regulatory accounts - 1.11.16 To maintain this element of consistency with the assumptions on asset valuation, it is appropriate to index the renewals charge by RPI, as measured by the average inflation rate over the year.
+This basis of calculation applies in the first instance, to the current cost accounts but Scottish Water should use the same basis for its regulatory historical cost accounts. - 1.11.17 The infrastructure renewals accrual or prepayment is included in the balance sheet.
+The renewals accrual may indicate that Scottish Water will need to carry out higher levels of maintenance sometime in the future which it has not yet charged in the regulatory accounts.
 The renewals prepayment indicates that Scottish Water is ahead of the original plan and there will be a likelihood of lower levels of maintenance in the short term.
-The opening value is to be indexed by the RPI in the CC balance sheet in line with the treatment of the infrastructure renewals charge above, with the real increase charged to the profit and loss account.
-In HCA regulatory accounts all the nominal increase is charged to the profit and loss account.
-The effect of including the renewals accrual in the working capital adjustment is to reverse the RPI element already included in historical cost operating profit leaving only the real element in current cost operating profit.